 In the wildest regions of Northern Alaska, the only way in -- and the only way out -- is by bush plane.
 It's a world of dangerous weather, harsh conditions and small communities bonded by native customs, whose very survival depends on air travel.
 Watch as the Tweto's battle the elements to deliver precious goods.

-John & Justin fly 1600lbs of propane to a secluded fishing lodge.
-Luke battles failing equipment and Ponts challenges Ariel to make a perfect landing.
+Pilots John Dronenberg & Justin Essian try to fly 1600 lbs of volatile propane to a secluded fishing lodge.
+Luke Hickerson battles failing equipment over the remote tundra and Ponts challenges Ariel to make the perfect landing.

-Ponts' old crew builds a skate park for local kids, Ariel flies a new plane with dangerous results and Erik flies a special delivery in turbulence.
+Ponts' old skate crew arrives to build a skate park for local kids on Unk's newly paved roads.
+Ariel takes to the skies in a new plane with dangerous results and lead Pilot Erik Snuggerud battles heavy turbulence with a very special delivery.

-Pilots aid a village devastated by heavy flooding.
-Pilots get lost in a sea of fog off the Russian coast and Jim's prized Cessna 180 goes up in smoke.
+Era Alaska provides aid to a village devastated by heavy flooding.
+Two pilots get lost in a sea of fog off the Russian coast while trying to deliver desperately needed ammunition.
+In Anchorage, Jim's prized Cessna 180 goes up in smoke.

 Jim searches for a group of missing mountain climbers lost somewhere in Alaska's Brooks Range.
 Up in Barrow, Luke races to transport a village elder to the hospital before it's too late and a pilot attempts to set a world speed record to the North Pole.

-Jim flies rock climbers deep into the remote Brooks Range.
-Luke flies a Barrow whaling crew to search for a whale to feed their hungry community.
+A group of world-renowned rock climbers arrive in Unk and Jim must fly them deep into the remote Brooks Range.
+Luke flies a Barrow whaling crew over the sea ice in search of a site to hunt the Bowhead whale so that they can feed their hungry community.

 Meet Flying Wild Alaska's Ariel Tweto!